 In 2006, Peter moved to Ofcom, the UK's media and communications regulator, where he was a member of the Board.
 He was responsible for its approach to reshaping regulation in the light of digital developments, and led its work on the future of public service broadcasting, high-speed broadband, and illegal internet file sharing.

 Peter is also a Trustee of Cambridge Commonwealth, European & International Trust.
-He is Vice-President of the Publishers Association.
+He is former President of the Publishers Association and is a member of its Council.
 He has also been a trustee of the Nuffield Trust, the Crafts Council, Article 19 and the John Schofield Trust, an adviser to the Royal College of Physicians, Chairman of the Sabre Trust and a director of Parliamentary Broadcasting Limited.